-A former senior official at the U.S. Department of Justice, Will most recently served as Chief of Staff and Senior Counselor of the Department of Justice where he acted as the principal counselor to the Attorney General.
-In that role, Will had broad responsibility for all aspects of the Department’s work, including a wide range of civil litigation, criminal investigations and prosecutions, and national security matters.
-Will was awarded the Department of Justice’s highest honor, the Edmund J. Randolph Award, in recognition of outstanding service to the Department.
+Before rejoining Sidley, Will served as Chief of Staff and Senior Counselor to the Attorney General at the U.S. Department of Justice.
+In that role, Will acted as the principal counselor to the Attorney General, and had broad responsibilities, including oversight of a wide range of high-profile civil litigation, criminal investigations and prosecutions, and national security matters.
+In recognition of outstanding service to the Department, Will was awarded the Department of Justice’s highest honor, the Edmund J. Randolph Award.

 He also previously served as Chief Counsel of the U.S. Senate Judiciary Committee’s Subcommittee on Antitrust, Competition Policy, and Consumer Rights, which oversees the federal antitrust enforcement agencies and reviews major proposed mergers affecting the national economy.